 Candidates who score higher on these components are able to adjust easier to multiple demands and sudden change, use logic and reasoning to consider the long-term impact of actions, and use their critical thinking skills and logic to solve problems.
 Don’t we all want employees who can multi-task, adapt to new challenges, and use critical thinking to work through daily matters at work?

-In addition, it has been found that those who scored higher are:
+In addition, it has been found that new hireswho scored higher are:

-• 15X more effective at managing his or her time
+• 15X more effective at managing their time

 • 10X more conscientious in fulfilling work obligations

-• 14X more professional and takes a “no excuses” approach to his or her attitude and performance
+• 14X more professional and takes a “no excuses” approach to their attitude and performance

 What's Next?